 When a nursing home spouse has a spouse at home (called a community spouse), the resource rules are more complex.
 A married couple's assets are pooled for the purpose of determining the nursing home spouse's eligibility.
 MassHealth will calculate the couple's total countable assets (sometimes called the "snapshot date") as of the first day of a nursing home stay lasting 30 days or more.
 The couple's assets are pooled without regard to which spouse actually owns the asset.
 The community spouse is allowed to keep a portion of the assets, called the Community Spouse Resource Allowance (CSRA), based on the equivalent of 120% of the federal poverty level for two persons.
-In 2021, the maximum CSRA is \$130,380.
+In 2023, the maximum CSRA is \$148,620.
 If the countable marital assets exceed that amount, the excess assets disqualify the nursing home spouse, and must be spent down or applied to the costs of their nursing home care.
 Under certain circumstances, the community spouse may request an increased CSRA to meet living expenses (see Section K), but that is a rare occasion because MassHealth will not grant an increased CSRA unless the community spouse needs more than the combined monthly income from both spouses to meet their living expenses.

-In situations where one spouse refuses to cooperate with MassHealth, such as by refusing to supply the necessary documents, or the spouse has been physically separated from the applicant for reasons other than the MassHealth application, MassHealth may disregard the uncooperative or physically separated spouse's assets, though an appeal may be necessary.
-In such a situation, the uncooperative or physically separated spouse will not be entitled to any of the applicant spouse's income.
 Where MassHealth approves the nursing home spouse for eligibility, any assets higher in value than the \$2,000 asset limit still held in their name must be placed in the community spouse's name within 90 days.
 If the nursing home spouse has assets exceeding the \$2,000 after 90 days, it will trigger a disqualification.
 See Example 9.